udit-jii/DSA_progress/README.md

 My Leetcode ID = "https://leetcode.com/u/Viperior/"

-During my first half I watched 25 lectures of CodeHelp- by babbar, solved various problems he used to do during vid lectures on vs code.
+In this dsa course I watched videos of CodeHelp- by babbar, solved various problems he used to do during vid lectures on vs code.

 Then to practice more i exercise on leetcode